How I rate

-Transparency is extremely important, and so I do my best to be as transparent as possible about how I conduct my reviews.
+Transparency is extremely important, and so we do our best to be as transparent as possible about how we conduct our reviews.

-Over the years I have tested many casinos for the purpose of writing reviews for my customers.
+Over the years we have tested many casinos to write reviews for my customers.
 Reviewing and testing an online casino or sportsbook site is very time-consuming work.

-I must confess that I have not personally tested and played at all the brands that I have writen about.
+I must confess that I have not personally tested and played at all the brands that I have written about on this website.
+This is because I’m not a UK resident hence I can’t create an account myself.
 Instead, besides my own experience, I also rely on publicly available information from other reputable sources.

-I, on the other hand, focus also on sustainability practices– that is what differentiates my reviews from the rest.
-All the information comes either from publicly available sources or from my own thorough and verifiable research.
+All the information comes either from publicly available sources or from our own thorough and verifiable research.

-When I use information that comes from a non-public source, I verify the information and determine its credibility before using it.
-If for the sake of privacy or any other reason, I cannot disclose information, I will always explain why.
+When we use information that comes from a non-public source, we verify the information and determine its credibility before using it.
+If for the sake of privacy or any other reason, we cannot disclose information, we will always explain why.

 Most of the information comes from: